Firmware Updates

 2. Select Advanced

-3. Select FW Update
+3. Select Update Firmware

 4. The RTC connects to the base station's WiFi network, checks for a newer firmware version, and downloads it if available